fbpx

 Intended Participants

-The program is designed for lawyers, staff of legal departments of companies and organizations, legal advisors, and researchers, who wish to develop their knowledge or to systematize and modernize their knowledge on topics related to the way the law deals with technological challenges and adapt to contemporary data and digital challenges of our time.
-The program covers a broad range of areas of Law & Technology, offering a thorough analysis of the applicable legal and regulatory framework and approaching them from a practical perspective in order to offer a comprehensive and complete understanding of these areas.
+The program is designed for lawyers, staff of legal departments of companies and organizations, legal advisors, policy and regulatory experts, and researchers, who wish to develop their knowledge or to systematize and modernize their knowledge on topics related to the way the law deals with technological challenges and adapt to contemporary data and digital challenges of our time.

 SVG Image